Members

 • Mounya Elhilali, PhD, WSE, Electrical and Computer Engineering

-• Laura Evans, MA, CIP, IRB Director
+• Laura Evans, MA, CIP, Execuctive Director, Homewood IRB and Conflict of Interest and Commitment

 • Mary Louse Healy, MS, KSAS, Research Administration